 7. One key finding of the paper is that CZs with small islands (i.e., those in quickly cooled meteorites) recorded their magnetization ~10^5 years earlier than previously thought.
 The authors state that this corresponds to "very different stages" of planetary evolution.
 High-precision Al-Mg dating of meteorites has a typical lower limit on its uncertainty of ~1.5x10^5 years.
 As such, the change of 10^5 years presented in this study is within the error of all previously reported radiometric dates.
 If this time period corresponds to very different behaviors (as suggested by this paper) then all radiometric dating to date doesn't capture any of these changes, suggesting that we are unable to understand early solar system chronology at all.
 Moreover, this comment specifically referred to quickly cooled iron meteorites, like the IVA iron meteorites.
 A paper that models the solidification of their parent core (Neufeld et al., 2019) predicts this process takes ~6.7-20 Myr.
 As such, the timing change presented in this paper is small compared to the overall solidification of this core (corresponding to <~1.5% of the total solidification time).
 The paper states that "...small planetesimals usually have short-lived thermomagnetic activity (~10^5 - 10^6 years)", but doesn't cite a paper to demonstrate an example of where ~10^5 years corresponds to widely different behaviors.
 Bearing all of these in mind, I believe the proposed consequences of a change of ~10^5 years in recording time should not be emphasized as heavily as it is throughout the paper.

-A: Thanks for pointing out.
-Paleomagnetism in meteorites, in particular that performed with the CZ, opens a window of opportunity events and time windows that are, as you correctly pointed out, inaccessible with other dating methods.
+A: Thanks for pointing this out.
+Paleomagnetism in meteorites, in particular that performed with the CZ, opens a window of opportunity to examine events and time windows that are, as you correctly pointed out, inaccessible with other dating methods.
+It is not only the absolute age that is important but also the ability to isolate the time periods over which an event was recorded.
 For example, by investigating different regions of the CZ in Esquel and Imilac pallasite, Bryson et al. (2015) was capable of reconstructing a ~10-20 Myr dynamo history of the pallasites’ parent body; each subregion in the CZ of these meteorites corresponds to a ~1-2 Myr records of dynamo activity (i.e., very close to the Al-Mg dating you cited).
 In another work, Bryson et al. (2017) reconstructed a time-resolved record spanning ~200 kyr from the CZ of the IVA Steinbach meteorite which included a field reversion over a minimum period of ~30 kyr.
 This, therefore, suggests that ~105-years time windows can encompass distinct and important events of the dynamo history of a planetesimal (i.e., excursions and reversals), and provide a wealth of information about planetary differentiation and dynamo evolution that are inaccessible using other dating methods.